astro-informatics/s2ball/README.rst

     # Load some data
     f = np.load("path_to_your_data.npy")

-    # Select your method: JAX is recommended even on CPU for JIT compilation.
-    alg = ["numpy", "jax"]

 +-------------------------------------------------------+------------------------------------------------------------+
 |and for data on the sphere with shape :math:`[L, 2L-1]`|or data on SO(3) with shape :math:`[2N-1, L, 2L-1]`         |
 |                                                       |                                                            |